-1. To work towards an adequate level of inspections in all Member States and a consistent level of enforcement regarding Annex VI of the WEEE Directive

-- 2. To work towards an adequate level of inspections in all Member States and a consistent level of enforcement regarding hazardous substances (BFR) in WEEE - 3.
-Better reporting on collection and recycling targets by Member States - 4.
-Providing feedback to the Commission on the difficulties regarding implementation and enforcement difficulties - 5.
+- 1. To work towards an adequate level of inspections in all Member States and a consistent level of enforcement regarding Annex VI of the WEEE Directive; - 2.
+To work towards an adequate level of inspections in all Member States and a consistent level of enforcement regarding hazardous substances (BFR)in WEEE; - 3.
+Providing feedback to the Commission on the difficulties regarding implementation and enforcement difficulties; - 4.
 More uniform system of classification.